 A good quality outdoor coat is crucial for smaller dogs who may have trouble regulating their temperature.
 You’ll also benefit by not having a dripping wet dog after it inevitably rains during your walk.
 They can also be cleaned in your washing machine!
-You may also like our article on the best umbrella for dogs.
+Head over to our reviews of the best dog raincoat and best umbrella for dogs.

 Collapsible bowls are a great addition to any dog walking kit.
 All you need then is a water bottle or a nearby water fountain to fill it up for your dog.

 A harness lead is much more beneficial for your dog.
 They’re also safer, and less likely to hurt your dog.
 Buy a harness where the lead clips onto the front, and you’ll find that your dog doesn’t get away from you as often as they did before.